burgokmen/burgokmen/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning JS, Html, Css and React
+- 🌱 I’m currently learning Java
+- ⚡  I've extensive knowledge of JS, Html, Css and React
 - 🔭 I'm on my way to become a Full Stack Web Developer
 - 👯 I’m looking to collaborate on React projects
 - 📫 How to reach me: brunogokmen@gmail.com